Team-Loftly/Room-to-Grow/README.md

 ### Test Suite
 - Our test suite is located in backend/test
+- We have created test suites for our API calls and operations, mocking real use-cases and scenarios for our application.
 - Our testing tools:
   - Test env - Mocha + chai
   - Mocking database functions - sinon